 The annual renewal is generally approved if the owner facilities maintain code compliance and requirements of the issued CO and can require the owner to perform and provide test results for critical life safety systems..

 A good project and commissioning plan should take into consideration all the roles and responsibilities necessary for achieving a fully commissioned and operational facility.
-This should include the roles and processes to produce and provide documentation needed to perform commissioning as planned.
+This should include the roles and processes to produce and provide the documentation needed to perform commissioning as planned.

 It is important to note the level of AHJ involvement can and does vary greatly from state to state and municipality to municipality.
 In most, if all applicable building code requirements and specific state and local laws/codes are being met, it is often times the purgative of the local AHJ to determine the level of involvement they require to perform their official duties.